pynickle/Enchanting-Vanilla/README.md

 * The inverted redstone torch sends a signal to the block above it.

 ### **15.** *Anvil Repair*
-* You can repair a stage by right-clicking the anvil with an iron ingot.
+* You can repair a stage by shift right-clicking the anvil with an iron ingot.

 ### **16.** *Water Conversion*
 * You could just drop the concrete into the water and let them solidify.